gaehlerm/SoftwareEngineering/README.md

 # 28. Complexity

 “I choose a lazy person to do a hard job.
-Because a lazy person will find an easy way to do it.” – Bill Gates
+Because a lazy person will find an easy way to do it." – Bill Gates

 ## Complexity of code